 This one-semester, one-hour credit course introduces the entering student to college life, responsibilities, rules and regulations, college services, academic success skills, research skills, stress management, campus safety and security policies, career planning and job seeking skills, and the use of Canvas, an internet classroom program.
-All entering students with a declared program of study are required to complete Orientation.
+All entering students are required to complete Orientation.
 Orientation is not usually transferable.
 PSY 100 and ORI 101 taken at BSCC will substitute for ORI 107 if previously earned credit.